aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

 This is a sample repository for the accompanying AWS Container Blog Post *Running Windows Workloads on a private AWS EKS cluster*.

 This repository provides a Terraform implementation that deploys an Amazon EKS cluster in a private VPC and deploys Windows and Linux Worker Nodes into the cluster.
 The private VPC and EKS cluster are deployed via a Bastion Host in a public VPC that can access the private VPC via VPC peering.
-The public VPC Bastion Host setup is part of this repository as well.
+The public VPC and Bastion Host setup is part of this repository as well.

 Solution Architecture: